Education

 2. Personal Statement describing their career goals, research interests, and how the training program will help the candidate reach these goals.
 Maximum 1800 words.

-3. Research Plan that describes how their research goals already align with Endeavor Health’s and the ITM’s goals of advancing health equity, and how the fellowship training will help the trainee align their research with these goals.
-In 1-2 pages, applicants should describe how their research goals align with advancing health equity, specifically in one of the three main public health goals of Health Chicago 2025 and the city of Evanston: 1.
-Advancing health and racial equity; 2.
+3. Research Plan that describes how their research goals already align with Endeavor Health’s and the ITM’s goals of advancing translational science, and how the fellowship training will help the trainee align their research with these goals.
+In 1-2 pages, applicants should describe how their research goals align with advancing translational science, specifically in one of the three main public health goals of Health Chicago 2025 and the city of Evanston: 1.
+Improving health outcomes in under-resourced communities; 2.
 Improving mental and emotional wellbeing; 3.
 Strengthening climate resilience.

 4. Two letters of recommendation.
 Ideally, at least one letter should be from a faculty mentor from their home institution.
-Both letters should be from a faculty member who can speak to the candidate’s ability or promise in clinical and/or translational research that addresses health equity challenges at the nexus with personalized medicine.
+Both letters should be from a faculty member who can speak to the candidate’s ability or promise in clinical and/or translational research that addresses application of AI tools to facilitate high-quality primary care informed by precision health tools.

 5. Undergraduate (BA, BS) and graduate (PhD, MD, etc.) transcripts.
 Unofficial transcripts are preferred at this stage for application processing and should be uploaded directly to the application system.

-Please contact Clarissa Huard (chuard@northshore.org) with any questions about the Health Equity in Precision Health Fellowship.
+Please contact Sean David (SDavid@northshore.org) with any questions about the Precision Health/AI Fellowship.